caiorss/mwiki/README.md

 + Note: This software is still **work in progress** and under early stage.
 However, it can already be used as a personal note taking application.
 + Note: Mediawiki is the wiki engine software that powers Wikipedia.

+See also:

++ [README in Portuguese](./README-portuguese.md) - Portuguese language version of this document.
+The original documentation was written in English.

 ### Features Highlights